In this fitness supplement review article I’m sharing my evaluation of Sports Research Collagen Peptides, which I took for several months.

 To read more buyer comments, click on the pic or the product name down in the review.

-Sports Research sells a few different collagen products, so here’s the one I’ve been taking that’s featured in this review:
+Sports Research sells a few different collagen products, so here’s the one I’ve taken that’s featured in this review:

 Ingredients: there’s only 1

-As you can see from the Supplement Facts label I provided below, this is a pure product containing only hydrolyzed bovine collagen peptides.
+As you can see from the Supplement Facts label I provided below, Sports Research Collagen Peptides is a pure product containing only hydrolyzed bovine collagen peptides.

 - It’s a low-calorie source of protein